 3) The Rise of Social Features in Casual Games

-A newly arising prominent feature in the casual game genre is socializing.
-Increasingly, users can send each other items, compare high scores and game progression, and participate in guild tasks and competitions during gameplay.
-UMX Studios most popular games Crashing Sand Dunes (CSD) and King Of Steering (KOS) have adopted social mechanics such as multiplayer mode, text and even voice chat and we expect to see even more casual titles jumping on the bandwagon in the months to come.
+One of the most downloaded games of this year was “Among Us”, a game that tests the skills of logic and deduction.
+One of the key features of Among us is that it’s multiplayer, you can play with your friends or with random players across the world.
+You can chat and meet new people.
+There have been cases of people finding love on Among Us too!
+(Gen Z, amirite?).
+Other popular social games have features where users can send each other items, compare high scores and game progression, and participate in guild tasks and competitions during gameplay.
+UMX Studios’ most popular games Crashing Sand Dunes (CSD) and King Of Steering (KOS) have adopted social mechanics such as multiplayer mode, text, and even voice chat and we expect to see even more casual titles jumping on the bandwagon in the months to come.
 After all, life is more fun when you can share it with friends!

 4) UX/UI in Games